BrandonMathis/railsgirlsrdu/README.md

 [2013-09-05 12:02:48] INFO  WEBrick::HTTPServer#start: pid=27949 port=3000
 ```

-After that, type `localhost:3000` into your browser (chrome, safari).
-If you are using Internet Explorer stop what you are doing right now and install chrome!!!
+After that, type `localhost:3000` into your browser.

 You should see this page:
 ![](http://i.imgur.com/SwKp4rB.jpg)